prashant4U/transfer-react/README.md

 npm start
 ```

-Runs the app in the development mode.<br />
+Runs the app in the development mode.

 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

-structure folders of the project look like this:
+Folders structure of this project:

 ```shell
 └──transfer-react